Arm Breaker IPA

 Hops: Goldings, Admiral

 This recipe is about being true to the original style of IPA.
 A relatively high ABV would be needed to survive several weeks' travel to India.
 High hopping would help with the preservation of the beer due to its bacteriostatic function.
 The hops chosen by Jimmy are Admiral and Goldings.
-The Admiral bittering hop is introduced during the boil, and is beautifully complemented by Goldings, used plentifully in the late boil.
+The Admiral bittering hop is beautifully complemented by Goldings, used plentifully in the late boil.

 Due consideration has been given to the balance of malts to achieve a colour true to a quintessential IPA.
 Beers were generally darker in colour back in Empire days than nowadays, with the relative term of a pale(r) ale having a different reference point on the colour scale.